D4wnstar/aetherwisp/Electromagnetism/Circuitry/Drude model.md

 where $N=n+i\kappa$ is the complex [[refractive index]].
 Using Maxwell's relation for refractive index, we have $N=\sqrt{ \varepsilon }=\sqrt{ \varepsilon_{r}+i\varepsilon_{i} }$, where $\varepsilon$ is the complex [[permittivity]].
 The wave then is
 $$\mathbf{E}(z,t)=\mathbf{E}_{0}e^{i((2\pi N/\lambda_{0})z-\omega t)}=\mathbf{E}_{0}e^{i((\omega \sqrt{ \varepsilon }/c)z-\omega t)}$$
 (TODO: Finish this with PDF for Drude model results)
+### Limitations
+The Drude model fails in several situations.
+For instance, it fails to predict the conductivity of alloys.
+It also fails when temperatures become very low, such as metals bathed in liquid nitrogen.
+Nevertheless, the fact that the model can even produce good results at all is quite staggering given that the assumptions it is based on are completely *wrong*.
+It assumes that electrons neither interact with each other, nor with ions, which sounds nonsensical on paper, and yet it still provides reasonably correct values in many common conditions.
+This, in a way, is the key takeaway of the Drude model.
+Free electron behavior is weird and does not work as one would intuitively expect, but to fully understand why, we need more advanced models.
+Historically, the next step after the Drude model is the [[Sommerfeld model]], which is an actually quantum-native description that uses a [[Fermi gas]] to model the electrons.

 [^1]: The actual value is, unsurprisingly, tiny.
 For copper, it's in the ballpark of $2.5\times10^{-14}$ seconds.